On Quotient modules of $H^2(\mathbb{D}^n)$: Essential Normality and Boundary Representations: Introduction

-is the compression of the shift $M_{z_i}$ to $\clq$.
-We use the notation $C_{z_i}$ instead of $C_{z_i}^{\clq}$ when the quotient module $\clq$ is understood from the context.
-Essential normality of Hilbert modules is a much studied object in operator theory.
+Essential normality of Hilbert modules is a much studied object in operator theory and function theory.
 It establishes important connections between operator theory, algebraic geometry, homology theory and complex analysis through the BDF theory~\cite{bdf}.
-An incomplete list of references on the study of essential normality of quotient modules over bidisc is: ~\cite{chg}, \cite{clark}, \cite{GW_2}, \cite{GW}, \cite{GP} and \cite{PW}.

-It is well known that any proper quotient module of $H^2(\mathbb{D})$ is of Beurling-type and essentially normal (see ~\cite{JS-S} for more details).
-This, however, does not hold in general: \begin{itemize} \item [(1)] Let $n \geq 2$.
-Then $\clq$ is a Beurling type quotient module of $H^2(\mathbb{D}^n)$ if and only if $\clq^{\perp}$ is a doubly commuting submodule (see \cite{SSW}). \item [(2)] A Beurling type quotient module $\clq_{\theta} \subseteq H^2(\mathbb{D}^2)$ is essentially normal if and only if $\theta$ is a rational inner function of degree at most $(1, 1)$ (see \cite{GW}). \end{itemize}
+It is well known that any proper quotient module of $H^2(\mathbb{D})$ is of Beurling-type and essentially normal.
+This, however, does not hold in general: \begin{itemize} \item [(1)] For $n = 2$ a Beurling type quotient module $\clq_{\theta} \subseteq H^2(\mathbb{D}^2)$ is essentially normal if and only if $\theta$ is a rational inner function of degree at most $(1, 1)$ \cite{GW}.

-This paper is concerned with the essential normality of certain classes of quotient modules including Beurling-type quotient modules of $H^2(\mathbb{D}^n)$, $n \geq 3$.
-An added benefit of this consideration is the study of boundary representations, in the sense of Arveson (\cite{Arv1}, \cite{Arv2}), of $C^*$-algebras generated by $\{I_{\clq}, C_{z_1}, \ldots, C_{z_n}\}$.